 Related ArticlesView All Articles

-Artistic Iron, out of Corona, CA, brought an OMAX 60120 into their shop.
-John Robbins, owner of Artistic Iron, explains how waterjet has added value to his customer metal fabshop.
+Artistic Iron, out of Corona, CA, uses an OMAX 60120.
+John Robbins, owner of Artistic Iron, explains how waterjet is used in his custom metal fabshop.

 Below are a few images of Artistic Iron's shop and a great inlay piece they did for the Off The Hook resturant in Los Alamitos, CA.